Skip links

 Did you remember all the conjugations for the verb Saber?
 In the present tense, only the yo form is irregular, so it shouldn’t be too difficult!
 Now, on to the meaning shades.

-The verb Saber is used to describe that you know or understand something, most common facts, or learned skills.
-Here are a few examples of the verb Saber in the context of facts:
+The verb Saber is used to describe that you know or understand something, most commonly facts or learned skills.
+Here’s a few examples of the verb Saber in the context of facts:

 • ¿Usted sabe llegar al cine? – Do you know how to get to the movie theater?